Accessibility Statement

 A subsequent statement was prepared on 1 July 2023, explaining the planned third-party audit.

 In August 2023 a third party completed a full assessment of the website.
-Minor issues were fixed around colour contrast of tabs and navigation at 400% on a small device.
-A certification from the third party will be uploaded once a retest has taken place and by November 2023.
-Learnings from this manual audit will be shared with other websites managed by the same team.
+Minor issues were fixed around colour contrast of tabs, alt text on images and navigation reflow at 400% on a small device.
+These errors were fixed and learnings were shared with other websites managed by the ICB communications team.

 Feedback and contact information